SAP/stewardci-core/docs/backend-api/README.md

 - Service account `<client_namespace>::default` (where `<client_namespace>` is the namespace where the `Tenant` resource belongs to) has the permissions needed to manage further resources in the tenant namespace.

 Once the controller has finished the initialization successfully, field `status.tenantNamespaceName` will be set and will not change anymore during the lifetime of the Tenant resource object.
+Note that Steward does _not_ give any guarantees on how long the initialization takes.
+Clients must watch or poll the resource object until field `status.tenantNamespaceName` is set, before using the tenant namespace.

 The Steward controller periodically checks the actual state of all __existing Tenant resources__ and tries to change it to the desired state if there are deviations (reconciliation):